mollytaryn/HappyNash/README.md

 Usage Example:
 ```
 > ./happy_nash
-Search for a Nashville happy hour by day of week and/or zip code:
+Do you want to search for a Nashville happy hour by day of week?
+If so, write out the day of week below:
-> Wednesday 37217
+> Wednesday
+Do you want to narrow your search for a Nashville happy hour by zip code?
+If so, give a Nashville zip code below:
+>37217

 Wilhagan's
 314 Wilhagan Rd
 37217